AviramV/mixed-messages/README.md

-# Mixed Messages - A Radndom Message Generator
+# Mixed Messages - A Random Message Generator
 A message generator program that outputs a new, random message every time a user runs the program.
 Showcasing basic JavaScript syntax and programming concepts.